Unbounded mass radial solutions for the Keller-Segel equation in the disk: Introduction

 \section{Introduction}

 Chemotaxis is the influence of chemical substances in the environment on the movement of mobile species.
 It is an important mean for cellular communication by chemical substances, which determines how cells arrange themselves, for instance in living tissues.
 In 1970, Keller and Segel \cite{KelSeg} proposed a basic model to describe this phenomenon.
-They considered an advection-diffusion system consisting of two coupled parabolic equations for the concentration of the species and one for the chemical released, respectively represented by strictly positive quantities $v(x,t)$ and $u(x,t)$ defined on a bounded (smooth) domain $\Omega\subset \R^n$.
-The system has the form
+They considered an advection-diffusion system consisting of two coupled parabolic equations for the concentration of the species and that of the chemical released, respectively represented by strictly positive quantities $v(x,t)$ and $u(x,t)$ defined on a bounded smooth domain $\Omega\subset \R^n$.
+This system has the form